CurveDocs/curve-docs/docs/lending/contracts/semilog-mp.md

 | $\text{utilization}$ | `Utilization of the lending market.
 What ratio of the provided assets are borrowed?` |

 ---

+*A graph to display the interplay between `min_rate`, `max_rate`, and market utilization:[^1]*

+[^1]: For simplicity, the minimum input value is set at 1% and the maximum at 100%.
+In reality, these values can range from 0.01% to 1000%.

 <style>
     #graphContainer {